LarsGKodehode/template-laravel/STEPS.md

 ## Sidenotes

-Commments for those who want to set this up themself

-- After installing and setting up breeze you might have to run ```php artisan view:clear``` to clear out any reminders from the default setup process.
+- After installing and setting up [Breeze](https://laravel.com/docs/10.x/starter-kits#laravel-breeze) you might have to run ```php artisan view:clear``` to clear out any reminders from the default setup process.
 [StackOverflow](https://stackoverflow.com/a/72821399)

+- When running Vite in development mode it places a file [/public/hot](./public/hot), this should be removed automatically when stopping the server.
+But there have been some [reported issues](https://laracasts.com/discuss/channels/vite/laravel-vite-err-address-invalid?page=1&replyId=872112) that this is not always the case, which breaks production.
+If yu have any problems check if that file exists and remove it.